A Support-Set Algorithm for Optimization Problems with Nonnegative and Orthogonal Constraints

 \section{Concluding Remarks}

 In this paper, we propose a principled and feasible algorithm \SUPPORT for problem \eqref{opt:stplus} by leveraging the property that each row of a matrix in $\Opnp$ contains at most one nonzero entry.
 Our algorithm systematically updates the positions of nonzero entries by monitoring the objective function value and the support set of the current iterate.
 For rows whose norms are close to zero, the nonzero entry is relocated to a column that results in a further decrease of the objective function value.
 For zero rows, a specific position is directly activated to introduce a nonzero entry.
 Once the support set is updated, the proximal linearization of the objective function is minimized within it until no sufficient reduction is observed, where the corresponding subproblem admits a closed-form solution.
-We establish the global convergence and iteration complexity of \SUPPORT to a first-order stationary point.
+We establish the subsequence convergence and iteration complexity of \SUPPORT to a first-order stationary point.
+The convergence of the whole sequence can be guaranteed when the objective function is semi-algebraic.
 In addition, our algorithm is capable of identifying the support of stationary points in a finite number of iterations.
 Numerical experiments demonstrate that \SUPPORT has a strong potential to deliver a cutting-edge performance in real-world applications.
 For future studies, we are interested in developing second-order algorithms to solve optimization problems with nonnegative and orthogonal constraints.